xtaci/kcp-go/README.md

 ## Introduction

-kcp-go is a full-featured ***reliable-UDP*** library for golang.
+kcp-go is a full-featured ***Reliable-UDP*** library for golang.
 It provides ***reliable, ordered, and error-checked*** delivery of a stream of octets between applications running on hosts communicating over an IP network.

 ## Features